chapaedb/chapaedb/README.md

 <!-- About Me Section -->
 <h2>🚀 About Me</h2>
 <p>
   I'm a passionate Fullstack Web Developer with a focus on backend development.
 I embarked on my software engineering journey with the ALX Software Engineering Program, where I acquired extensive knowledge in coding and building impactful web applications.
-Currently, I'm learning <strong>Node.js</strong> and expanding my backend expertise.
+Currently, I'm interested in projects involving <strong>Mongodb , Mysql, Express, Flask,Node.js, React, EJS</strong> and expanding my backend expertise.
 </p>
 <p>
   I have built several projects using a diverse tech stack, and I'm inspired by how technology can solve real-world problems.
 I specialize in creating efficient, scalable solutions for web and mobile platforms.